82d70b32w/typora-final-beta/README.md

 # TyporaFinalBeta

-The final beta version of Typora
+The final beta version of Typora before it started to make money for itself.

 ## Void Linux installation